JagratiVerma1408/FamPayApp/README.md

        This application is developed as a task for FamPay recruitment process.
-       App displays a list of  *Contextual Card*.
+       App displays a list of  Contextual Card.

   **MVVM Architecture**